Second French Plan for Open Science

 Recognise source code as a contribution to research

-- Create an open software prize for research which rewards teams and projects for exemplary work in this domain.
+- Create an open source research software prize which rewards teams and projects for exemplary work in this domain.

 - Provide greater recognition for software production in the career of researchers, research support staff and in the assessment of research organisations.